-Pre-requisite: MHM401/529, MHM602
+Pre-requisite: MHM401 or MHM529, MHM602 or MHM515

 MHM520/614 Product Management

 This course focuses on creating and managing product and brand portfolios in pharmaceutical industry for long-term profitability, as established and mature products and brands are critical to an organization's financial stability and strategic posture.
 Students will apply strategic frameworks for managing mature products for profitability, transferring existing competencies to new products and evolving market opportunities of a product portfolio.